Tight tradeoff relation and optimal measurement for multiparameter quantum estimation: Summary

 \section{Summary}

-The main challenge in multi-parameter quantum estimation lies in the incompatibility of optimal measurements for different parameters, leading to fundamental tradeoffs in achievable precision.
+The main challenge in multiparameter quantum estimation lies in the incompatibility of optimal measurements for different parameters, leading to fundamental tradeoffs in achievable precision.
 In this work, we have presented a tight analytical tradeoff relation that quantifies these precision limits for an arbitrary number of parameters encoded in pure quantum states.
 Our approach not only establishes the ultimate bounds but also provides a systematic methodology for constructing optimal separable measurements that saturate these limits.
 To demonstrate the practical significance of our findings, we applied our framework to quantum radar, where we derived a refined Arthurs-Kelly relation that characterizes the ultimate precision for the simultaneous estimation of range and velocity.
-For separable photon sources, we explicitly constructed the optimal measurement achieving this bound, while for entangled bi-photon sources, we quantified the advantage provided by entanglement.
+For separable photon sources, we explicitly constructed the optimal measurement achieving this bound, while for entangled biphoton sources, we quantified the advantage provided by entanglement.
+These optimal measurements are not unique—our framework enables the construction of infinitely many such measurements.
+This flexibility allows for the design of measurement schemes that are more robust against practical noise, a feature of practical relevance that we have demonstrated on a cloud-based superconducting quantum computing platform.
 These results highlight the transformative potential of our methodology in advancing quantum metrology applications, including sensing, imaging, and communication.

 Our work offers a deeper understanding of the interplay between incompatible parameters in quantum estimation and provides a structured approach to optimizing measurement strategies.
 Future research directions include extending these results to mixed states and exploring further applications in quantum-enhanced technologies.